A functional limit theorem for additive functionals: Wright-Fisher Diffusions

 Next, we turn to the decreasing fundamental solutions $\seq{\vpm_n}$ of the killed diffusion defined in \eqref{fund-vp} above.
-We take the analytic approach and characterize $\vpm_n$, up to a multiplicative constant, as a decreasing solution of the following second order ODE:
+We take the analytic approach and characterize $\vpm_n$, up to a multiplicative constant, as the unique decreasing solution of the following second-order ordinary differential equation:

-Since the right boundary is singular, we impose no boundary conditions at all.
+Since the right boundary is natural, no boundary conditions need to be imposed at the right endpoint.

-In order to pass to a limit in the following subsection we need a better understanding of the structure of the solution of \eqref{ode-wf} than is provided by the general theory.
-Given that we are working with a polynomial diffusion, i.e., a diffusion with an infinitesimal generator whose coefficients are polynomials, it is likely that the solutions to \eqref{ode-wf} admit power-series expansions amenable to further analysis.
-It turns out that this most direct approach is the most convenient one as well.
+In order to pass to a limit in the following subsection we require a more precise understanding of the structure of the solution of \eqref{ode-wf} than is provided by the general theory.
+Given that we are working with a polynomial diffusion, i.e., a diffusion with an infinitesimal generator whose coefficients are polynomials, it is plausible to expect that the solutions to \eqref{ode-wf} admit power-series expansions amenable to further analysis.
+This direct approach also turns out to be the most convenient.
 To see this, let us consider a candidate solution $\um_n$ specified as

-where the coefficient sequence $\seqkz{a_n(k)}$ is defined by the following recursive relations:
+where the coefficient sequence $\seqkz{a_n(k)}$ is defined by the following recurrence relations:

 where